 The duodenum is the first portion of small intestine after the stomach that has many connections to and shares blood vessels with other organs such as the liver, gallbladder, and pancreas.
 When part of the bowel fails to develop normally in the fetus, a blockage of the duodenum can occur, otherwise known as an atresia or bowel obstruction.
 Duodenal atresias can occur as a complete or partial blockage of any portion of the duodenum.
 Newborns diagnosed with duodenal atresia often present with vomiting.

 Duodenal atresia occurs between 1 in 1,000 and 1 in 5,000 live births.
 About 1/3 of infants born with duodenal atresia will also have Down Syndrome.
-Because of this association, newborns have often tested for other problems such a heart defects.
+Because of this association, newborns have often tested for other problems such as a heart defect.

 What will happen during pregnancy?